Richard Beymer: Filmmaker

-Beymer turned to filmmaking with The Innerview (1973), which he wrote, produced, directed, and starred.
+In the 1970s, Beymer turned to experimental filmmaking with The Innerview, which he wrote, produced, directed, and starred.
+It won the Josef von Sternberg Award at the Mannheim-Heidelberg International Filmfestival in 1974.
+"I never left the movies," Beymer said.
+"I just made different kinds of movies."

+In the early 2000s, Beymer returned to making documentaries.
+One titled Whatever Happened to Richard Beymer?, which chronicled his obsession with photography throughout his life, was screened at the 2002 Twin Peaks Festival in Seattle.
+He continued to focus on directing documentaries: His 2010 film The Passing of a Saint chronicles the funeral rites of Maharishi Mahesh Yogi.
+In April 2014, It's a Beautiful World, his film of a trip to India with David Lynch, was released..
+He also directed Richard Beymer's Before...the Big Bang (2016).
+I Had Bad Milk in Dehradun (2017), and Behind the Red Curtain (2017) both focus on the production of the 2017 revival of Twin Peaks.

 He starred in, wrote and directed episodes of the television series Insight.
 He lived for two years in a commune and worked in Switzerland.

-"I never left the movies," Beymer said.
-"I just made different kinds of movies."

-Return to acting
+Continued acting

 Beymer returned to Los Angeles in 1982 to restart his career.

 He appeared in Cross Country (1983).
 He had roles in Paper Dolls (1984), playing the husband of Mimi Rogers, and Generation (1985).
 His television appearances at the time include Moonlighting, Dallas, The Bronx Zoo and Buck James, and co-starred in the film Silent Night, Deadly Night 3: Better Watch Out!
 (1989).

-Beymer was widely seen in Twin Peaks (1990–1991) playing Ben Horne.
+Beymer was widely seen in Twin Peaks (1990–1991) playing Ben Horne, reuniting him with his West Side Story co-star Russ Tamblyn who played Dr Lawrence Jacoby.
 He followed it in Blackbelt (1992) and The Presence (1993).

 He made three appearances on Star Trek: Deep Space Nine as Li Nalas in the episodes "The Homecoming", "The Circle", and "The Siege".

 Beymer was seen in Under Investigation (1993), My Girl 2 (1994), State of Emergency (1994), The Disappearance of Kevin Johnson (1996), several episodes of Murder, She Wrote, A Face to Die For (1996), The Little Death (1996), Foxfire (1996), Elvis Meets Nixon (1997) and Home: the Horror Story.
 He was in episodes of Flipper, The X-Files, Vengeance Unlimited, Profiler, and Family Law.

 Beymer reprised his role as Ben Horne in the third season of Twin Peaks in 2017.

 In 2019, Beymer visited the set of Steven Spielberg's remake of West Side Story.
 In December 2021, Rachel Zegler, the film's star, released two photos on her Instagram page: One of Beymer sitting next to Spielberg; another of Beymer hugging Zegler while screenwriter Tony Kushner looked on.
 According to Zegler, Beymer said "Te adoro María" to her "over and over again" as they embraced.

-Filmmaking

-In the early 2000s, Beymer was making documentaries.
-One titled Whatever Happened to Richard Beymer?, which chronicled his obsession with photography throughout his life, was screened at the 2002 Twin Peaks Festival in Seattle.

-He was in Sadie's Waltz (2008), then focused on directing documentaries: The Passing of a Saint (2010), It's a Beautiful World (2014), Richard Beymer's Before...the Big Bang (2016), I Had Bad Milk in Dehradun (2017), and Behind the Red Curtain (2017).

-The avant-garde film The Innerview, which he directed, produced, wrote the screenplay, and edited, won the Josef von Sternberg Award at the Mannheim-Heidelberg International Filmfestival in 1974.
-His 2010 film The Passing of a Saint chronicles the funeral rites of Maharishi Mahesh Yogi.
-In April 2014, It's a Beautiful World, his film of a trip to India with David Lynch, was released.